-When David Wescott's (Chris Potter - She Drives Me Crazy) wife is suddenly taken seriously ill he is grateful that his assistant Rachel (Josie Davis - Carolina Moon) steps up to help, not only in the office but also at home where she happily helps take care of his daughter.
-But for Rachel it is the moment she has been waiting for because she is secretly obsessed with David and has delusions of becoming his wife.
-And nothing will stop her as she sets about wheedling her way into David's personal life dealing with anyone who dares get in her way or ruin her plans.
+When David Wescott's (Chris Potter - She Drives Me Crazy) wife is suddenly taken seriously ill he is grateful that his assistant Rachel (Josie Davis - Carolina Moon) steps up to help, not only at the office but also at home where she helps take care of David's daughter.
+But for Rachel it is the moment she has been waiting for because she is completely and utterly obsessed with David and even has fantasies of becoming his wife.
+Now with an opportunity to make her move she plans to wheedle her way into David's personal life dealing with anyone who dares get in her way or ruin her plans.

-So "The Perfect Assistant" is your text book movie about a psycho woman obsessed with a man and will do whatever it takes to have him.
-The fact that here we have Rachel being the assistant to the man she is obsessed with is of little consequence as this is a text book psycho woman storyline.
+So "The Perfect Assistant" is your text book made for TV movie about a psycho woman obsessed with a man and will go to scary lengths to have him.
+The fact that here we have Rachel being the assistant to the man she is obsessed with is of little consequence as this is text book psycho woman stuff and nothing more.
 That means she murders, manipulates and schemes her way into her boss's life, silencing those who are a threat, poisoning those who could get in the way and becoming so pivotal that her boss can't function without her.
 The fact we have a storyline which starts with David's wife becoming seriously ill and Rachel stepping in to look after his daughter Rachel isn't new either because all this means is that she manipulates her way in to the child's life as well.

 The irony of this is that whilst from a storyline "The Perfect Assistant" doesn't offer anything new it could have worked as an average take on this sort of psycho woman/ obsessed storyline.
 But then we have other issues starting with a lot of terrible and flat characters which almost feel like they have come out of a pantomime with over the top facial expressions.
-When David's business partner looks annoyed at Rachel she pouts and glares which is so cheesy it is hilarious.
+When David's business partner looks annoyed at Rachel she pouts and glares which is hilariously cheesy.
 And David is no better because he must be blind not to notice that Rachel is becoming quite clingy and frankly unhinged.